A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Theoretical Modeling

 where $E$ is the electric field amplitude of the traveling wave, $\epsilon_0$ is vacuum permittivity and $\hbar$ is reduced Planck constant.

 The full description of the atomic system involves an $N \times N$ matrix of coupled equations (Eqs. (\ref{eq:obe_ground}) - (\ref{eq:obe_coherence})), where $N=24$.
 This results in a total of 576 equations, which is computationally demanding to solve directly.
 However, the system can be significantly simplified by considering selection rules and inherent symmetries of the problem.
 First, the hermiticity of the density matrix, $\rho_{\beta\alpha} = \rho_{\alpha\beta}^*$, reduces the problem to $N(N+1)/2$.
 Second, the model is significantly simplified by the fact that the optical field, $H^I_{\beta\alpha}$, does not drive coherences between levels within the same manifold.
 Consequently, all ground–ground and excited–excited coherences vanish, meaning only the diagonal population elements within these manifolds need to be retained.
-And the light–atom interaction term $H^I_{\beta\alpha}$ is non-zero only for ground–excited pairs directly connected by the dipole selection rules ($\Delta m_J = \pm 1$) determined by the laser polarization.
-Applying these physical and mathematical constraints reduces the original 576 equations to a manageable set of 40 coupled differential equations.
+Furthermore, we restrict the light–atom interaction term $H^I_{\beta\alpha}$ to the transitions permitted by the dipole selection rules ($\Delta m_J = \pm 1$) determined by the laser polarization.
+While state mixing in the high-field and intermediate regimes can give rise to ``magnetically induced" (MI) transitions that are strictly forbidden at zero field \cite{tonoyan2018circular, sargsyan2021circular, zentile2014hyperfine}, these transitions remain secondary to the principal dipole transitions in the field range under investigation.
+The inclusion of MI transitions would enhance the model’s theoretical completeness, but their omission facilitates a substantial reduction in computational complexity.
+Implementing these physical and mathematical constraints reduces the original 576 equations to a manageable set of 40 coupled differential equations.